 4. Who's Moving to Portland?

 According to our migration report, renters who considering moving to Portland are thinking of staying on the West Coast.
-They’re searching for apartments in Salem, Los Angeles, or Seattle.
-People in Portland are also considering Seattle and Salem as their new home.
-However, they’re also searching for apartments in Phoenix.
+They’re searching for apartments in San Francisco, Seattle, or Los Angeles.
+People in Portland are also considering Seattle, Salem, and Eugene as their new home.

 5. Portland’s Job Market